SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

       id: nationality
     foreign_keys: null
     id: nationality
-    latest_comments: null
     name: Nationality
     primary_key: false
     sample_generator: null
-    status: Decided
     type: Categorical
     validation:
       dimension: nationality
       required: true
-  - comments: The categories for this are still to be decided and will be a product of engagement with frontline providers during mobilistion.
+  - comments: the categories for this are still to be decided and will be a product of engagement with frontline providers during mobilistion.
     description: The referral source that led the participant to RTOF.
     dimensions: